 - After that, sum up the sales in the different quarters in cell D21.

-- After completing the above process, you will be able to create a report that displays quarterly sales which have been given in the below screenshot.
+- After completing the above process, you will be able to create a report that displays quarterly sales, as shown in the below screenshot.

 Step 3: Create a Pie Chart to Display Quarterly Sales Report in Excel